ArcticMC/Scenarios/descriptions.md

 ### Armor Compensation (L)
 > The amount of teammates remaining determine the number of diamond armor each teammate can wear.
 If you are a solo, you can wear full, Teams of 2 3/4ths Diamond, Teams of 3 is Half Diamond, and Teams of 4 is one piece diamond armor.

+### Armor Reveal (L)
+> At the start of the game, your armor will not be shown to other players.
+Until you kill a player, your armor will be revealed towards other players.

 ### Assassins (H)
 > At PvP, you will receive a target, that is your target until the target dies, then it switches to another target.
 If you manage to kill your target, they will drop all of their loot.
 If you kill a player that is not your target, then nothing will drop but their head.
 You need to craft a Compass in order to track your target.